-There is currently no shuttle running from Jonathan Dickinson State Park to Riverbend Park.
-Anyone wanting to paddle the upper reached of the river, must arrange their own transportation or make their paddle round trip.
+Shuttle for Loxahatchee River Paddle Out of Service: There is currently no shuttle running from Jonathan Dickinson State Park to Riverbend Park.
+Anyone wanting to paddle the upper reaches of the river must arrange their own shuttle transportation or make their paddle round-trip.

 Far upriver is the Trapper Nelson Interpretive Site, the restored homestead of a man who came to this area in the 1930s and lived off the land, trapping and selling furs.
 He became famous as the 'Wildman of the Loxahatchee,' opening his 'Trapper's Jungle Gardens and Wildlife Zoo' to the public.

 Camp Murphy Entrance

 During World War II, Camp Murphy, a top-secret radar training school, occupied the land that is now Jonathan Dickinson State Park.
 More than 1,000 buildings quickly sprang up from the scrub and more than 6,000 personnel were stationed at the camp, which had its own power plants, sewer system, church and theater.

 In the 1970s, natural features would often be widely advertised.
 The large Low Flying Eagles sign was surely less of a traffic warning than an attempt to call attention to the park's resident population of the rare birds.

 Old Pine Grove

 A confusing array of dirt roads led to 90 campsites, each with water and electric service.
 At one time there were even more sites, south of the main camp area and stretching north near Hobe Mountain and up to the old shop area.
 The park's concession store was located there until around 1978 and at one time, there was even a mini-golf course.

 Today the campground hosts 90 updated campsites with water, electric and sewer connections as well as 4 bath houses with washers and dryers, a pavilion and playground.
 The shade of the Australian pines was lost after the 2004 hurricane season and has been replaced with native plant species.